Studio Director/ Co-owner

 Vicki View is a multi-faceted teacher and choreographer who originally hails from Saskatchewan.
 She grew up studying a multitude of genres of dance including Jazz, Tap, Ballet, Lyrical, Modern, and Musical Theatre.
 Vicki has toured and worked with many international convention circuits.
 During this time, she was awarded an achievement scholarship to the Randolph Academy for the Performing Arts in Toronto where she studied dance, theatre, and acting.
 Vicki later moved to Vancouver where she danced professionally and trained with companies such as the Source Dance Company, Lamondance, Rukus Dance Productions, and the Goh Ballet.
 In 2005, Vicki had the privilege of joining the Canadian Forces Show Tour as a co-choreographer and dancer for their Afghanistan tour.
 Vicki later embarked upon a career with Norwegian Cruise Lines on a world wide tour where she performed in the production casts onboard.
 Upon returning, Vicki choreographed and adjudicated for Brazil’s acclaimed International Dance Seminar.
 Vicki has been teaching for 20 years and has been recognized for her versatility in many styles.
 Her choreography has garnered her provincial recognition and many choreography awards across North America.
 Since moving to Kelowna, Vicki has had the honour of receiving the Okanagan Arts Council Award for her achievements and accomplishments in dance.
 In 2020, Vicki became co-owner of Lake Country School of Dance and continues to share her passion for dance with her students.

-Director of Ballet
+Ballet

 Justine Fraser is a professional performer, choreographer and dance educator, originally from Penticton BC.
 She began her formative dance training at Okanagan Dance Studios and at 14, she relocated to Vancouver BC to begin her professional training at Pacific Dance Arts.
 Here, she trained with a professional focus on both classical ballet and contemporary dance styles.
 Justine spent her summers training at a variety of ballet schools, on scholarships, including Boston Ballet School, Royal Winnipeg Ballet, Alonzo King Lines, and the Banff Centre for Performing Arts.
 Upon graduation, Justine received a scholarship to begin her B.F.A. at the Alonzo King Lines Dance Centre, in San Francisco, CA where her training broadened to include Modern Dance Technique (HORTON), Commercial Jazz, Percussion, Gyrokinesis work, Choreographic Process, and Neo-classical Ballet.
 Justine has gone on to perform with multiple contemporary and classical ballet companies throughout North America and became a soloist dancer with Ballet Jörgen Canada in 2012.
 Justine is an accredited ballet teacher with the American Academy of Ballet and in addition to teaching, she is also a reputable dance adjudicator and a member of the Professional Adjudicator’s Alliance.
 Most recently, Justine had the pleasure of setting original choreography on the company dancers of Coastal City Ballet (BC), Lunarfest Taiwan, and Ballet Concierto Cancún (MX), to name a few.
 In 2021, Justine begin her first season with Ballet Kelowna, as artistic staff.
 Justine is passionate about mentoring the next generation of dancers and is very excited to be introducing American Academy of Ballet’s Performance Award Examination Program to the wonderful students at Lake Country School of Dance.